p-chung/kintensity/manuscript/manuscript.md

 TADR(y) = \frac{\text{people aged 0-14 & 65+ in year y}}{\text{people aged 15-64 in year y}}
 $$

 Figure 3 illustrates the TADR for our selected countries over the period 1990--2010.
 Across all years, we observe higher TADR in Kenya and Nigeria than in the United States and Japan.
-This is primarily due to a history of much higher fertility in the former set of countries, which has lead to a much larger proportion of younger individuals.
-Over time, the TADR in Kenya has decreased due to slowing birth rates, while in Japan, the TADR has increased due to consistently low birth and mortality rates, which has resulted in a rapidly aging population.
+Peru, for most of this period, has fallen somewhere in between.
+These patterns are primarily due to a history of much higher fertility in the former set of countries, which has lead to a much larger proportion of younger individuals.
+Over time, the TADR in Kenya and Peru has decreased due to slowing birth rates and declining mortality, while in Japan, the TADR has increased due to consistently low birth and mortality rates, which has resulted in a rapidly aging population.
 In Nigeria and the United States, the TADR has remained relatively constant.

 ![Fig. 3 Total dependency ratios, 1990--2010.](figs/tadr_ts.png){width=700px}